danyalimran93/Music-Emotion-Recognition/README.md

 # Music Emotion Recognition

-A better explanation of the repo and problem domain: https://youtu.be/5b5unjdikPo
+A video explanation of the repo and research problem domain: https://youtu.be/5b5unjdikPo

 ### - Introduction